 Walk up the hill from the ferry, and turn left at the intersection.
 Proceed through "town", past Hannigan's Island Market and the Cockeyed Gull restaurant.
 Kayak Beach is down the very steep hill to your left.

-We recommend 8th Maine Museum and Lodge.
+Check out 8th Maine Museum and Lodge.
 8th Maine is an historic building, perched high on the rocky shoreline overlooking Whitehead Passage.
 Rooms are rustic, with shared bathroom facilities.
 Guests are welcome to use the large shared kitchen and dining area, and to enjoy the huge wraparound porch.
 There is also an outdoor shower, lines for hanging things to dry, and an outdoor grill.

 “A mind that is stretched by a new experience can never go back to its old dimensions.”
 Oliver Wendell Holmes